jwadolowski/cookbook-cq-unix-toolkit/README.md

 ## default

-Installs latest stable version of CQ Unix Toolkit in specified directory.
+Installs the latest stable version of CQ Unix Toolkit in specified directory.

 # Author